 Telephone: 06-835 9200 | 021-274 6977

-After a lifetime of Land Management services to the Greater Wellington Region, retirement beckons.
-I still maintain strong links with past clients and the farming industry.
-My experience covers a broad spectrum, of Land and Riparian issues over most of NZ, and has extended into the management of tree species, for protection, production, erosion control and longevity.
-Poplars and Willows have been a crucial tool in minimizing erosion on hill country.
-I have long been associated with selecting for improved clonal performance.
-“Right tree in the Right place”.
-As Team Leader to Akura Nursery, I was part of refining management to produce healthy, well graded pole material.
+After a lifetime of Land Management services to the Greater Wellington Region, retirement beckoned for Stan, although he maintains strong links with past clients and the farming industry.
+His experience covers a broad spectrum, of land and riparian issues over most of NZ, and has extended into the management of tree species, for protection, production, erosion control and longevity.
+Poplars and willows have been a crucial tool in minimising erosion on hill country; Stan has long been associated with selecting for improved clonal performance and putting the “right tree in the right place”.
+As team leader to Akura Nursery, he was part of refining management to produce healthy, well graded pole material.

 Telephone: 027-217 5165